 4. Turn iMessage off and on again and restart Messages.

 5. Delete some messages.
-If there are too many videos and photos, they will also cause iMessage slowing down.
+If there are too many videos and photos, they will also cause iMessage to slow down.

 To get more info on iMessage/message issues in iOS 11, refer to this quick guide >